Frog by Adam Handling: A Tasting Menu to Dine For (Even If You Came Alone)

 I break bread, slather, bite, repeat.
 One with pâté, one with butter, one with both.
 Uncivilised?
 Perhaps.
 Unapologetic?
 Absolutely.

-From behind the counter, the smell of fried chicken teased.
-I finally get to meet it: deboned, skewered, plump, tarragon-laced.
+From behind the counter, the smell of fried chicken teases.
+I finally got to meet it: deboned, skewered, plump, tarragon-laced.
 Fried chicken but not as I know it.
 I eye the open kitchen suspiciously.
 One of those chefs is responsible for this and I want to know who.

 I consider asking for seconds.
 Then remember I'm in a Michelin-starred restaurant, not my great-grandmother's kitchen.
 Shame.

-I’ve tasted thoughtful fusion before the precision at Mei Ume comes to mind, where East bridges West with a serious nod to umami.
-But here, it’s British ingredients with a kitchen of fluency.
-Different style, same poetry.
+I’ve tasted thoughtful fusion before.
+The precision at Mei Ume came to mind.
+East bridged West with a serious nod to umami.
+But here, it’s British ingredients with a kitchen full of panache.

 From the Cornish Coast

 Then comes the cod sourced from the Cornish coast.
 The skin crackles, the flesh flakes.
 It's delicate but bold, ocean-fresh and utterly composed.
 The reduced jus thick, umami-rich, leaves nothing unsaid.
-It's an edible postcard from Britain’s most sought-after waters.
+An edible postcard from Britain’s most sought-after waters.

 Waffles, Caviar & JJ Adams